If you’re a temporary worker or on a fixed-term contract, you may assume that you aren’t eligible for a mortgage.

 - Collect as Much a Deposit as Possible – A bigger deposit can really help improve your chances of getting a mortgage as a lender considers this as a lower risk.
 Generally speaking, the bigger the deposit, the lower the risk.

-- Fixed contract and temporary workers can secure a mortgage.
+- Fixed contract and agency workers can secure a mortgage.

 - Lenders will look more favourably on temporary workers with no gaps in their employment history and guaranteed work in the future.